carbynestack/klyshko/klyshko-operator/charts/klyshko-operator/README.md

 ## Configuration

-The following sections list the (main) configurable parameters of the `klyshko-operator` chart and their default values.
+The following sections list the (main) configuration parameters of the `klyshko-operator` chart and their default values.
 For the full list of configuration parameters see [values.yaml](values.yaml).